sids/nerchuko/README.markdown

 ## Getting Started

 Please note that Nerchuko is under active development.
-There may be lots of bugs and the API may change without notice.
+There may be bugs and the API may change without notice.

 ### Use with *leiningen* or *maven*
 Nerchujo is hosted on [Clojars](http://clojars.org/).
 You can find the